 The Division of Audiology treats children with many different healthcare needs including hearing loss, persistent ear disease, problems with speech and language, and balance problems.
 We also conduct hearing screening referrals, and can assess infants with risk factors associated with hearing loss.
 If you are concerned about your child’s hearing, or your child has school performance issues that may be related to a hearing deficit, contact us to request an evaluation.

-We offer services at the Burnet Campus and the 3430 Building, and at the Liberty Campus, Mason Campus and Anderson, Eastgate, Fairfield, Harrison and Kentucky neighborhood locations.
+We offer services at the Burnet Campus and the 3430 Building, and at the Liberty Campus, Mason and Anderson, Eastgate, Fairfield, Harrison and Kentucky neighborhood locations.

 Preparing for Your Visit